-—-This post was updated and refreshed in June 2018.
+—-This post was double-checked and freshened up in June 2018.
 Happy reading!—-

 I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics out there.
-I just started reading webcomics this year, and quickly fell in love.
 The art!
 The stories!
-Reading webcomics on my tablet in the dark in bed when I should really be sleeping!
+The reading of webcomics on my tablet in bed when I should really be sleeping!
 (I know some of you do that too.)
-Here’s a first batch of my favorites – but let me know in comments if there’s something else I should check out.
+Here’s a first batch of my favorites – but let me know in the comments if there’s something else I should check out.

 Agents of the Realm by Mildred Louis